seven-of-eleven/designare-z390-opencore-efi/README.md

 - [Without dedicated GPU](https://github.com/baughmann/Catalina-Gigabyte-Designare-Z390-i9-9900k-EFI/issues/1)
 - Other AMD GPU's are _probably mostly_ plug-n-play.
 Be sure to read the [fantastic Buyer's Guide by Dortania](https://dortania.github.io/GPU-Buyers-Guide/) before you buy!.
+- MacOS Big Sur Beta: According to [this issue](https://github.com/baughmann/designaire-z390-intel-i9-9900k-opencore/issues/6), this EFI reportedly works for the Big Sur beta with nearly no modifications.
+Additional confirmation required on base system.

 ---